SumoLogic/sumologic-documentation/docs/integrations/amazon-aws/eks-control-plane.md

 | limit 10
 ```

-## Collecting Logs and Metrics for the Amazon EKS - Control Plane App
+## Collecting Logs and Metrics for the Amazon EKS - Control Plane app

-This section has instructions for collecting logs and metrics for the Sumo App for Amazon EKS - Control Plane.
+This section has instructions for collecting logs and metrics for the Sumo app for Amazon EKS - Control Plane.
 This is a two step process:
-* Setting up collection and installing the Sumo Logic Kubernetes App.
+* Setting up collection and installing the Sumo Logic Kubernetes app.
 * Configuring CloudWatch log collection.

-The Sumo Logic [Kubernetes App](/docs/integrations/containers-orchestration/kubernetes) allows you to monitor worker node logs, as well as metrics for the EKS master and worker nodes.
+The Sumo Logic [Kubernetes app](/docs/integrations/containers-orchestration/kubernetes) allows you to monitor worker node logs, as well as metrics for the EKS master and worker nodes.

 ### Step 1.
-Set up and install the Kubernetes App
+Set up and install the Kubernetes app

-The Sumo Logic Kubernetes App provides the services for managing and monitoring Kubernetes worker nodes.
-You must set up collection and install the Kubernetes App before configuring collection for the EKS - Control Plane App.
+The Sumo Logic Kubernetes app provides the services for managing and monitoring Kubernetes worker nodes.
+You must set up collection and install the Kubernetes app before configuring collection for the EKS - Control Plane app.
 You will configure log and metric collection during this process.

-**To set up and install the Kubernetes app**, follow the instructions in [this document](/docs/integrations/containers-orchestration/kubernetes).
+To set up and install the Kubernetes app, follow the instructions in [this document](/docs/integrations/containers-orchestration/kubernetes).

 ### Step 2.
 Configure CloudWatch log collection

 To configure Amazon CloudWatch log collection, do the following:
-1. Follow the instructions for [Collecting Logs using a CloudFormation Template](/docs/send-data/collect-from-other-data-sources/amazon-cloudwatch-logs).
+1. Follow the instructions for [Collecting Amazon CloudWatch Logs](/docs/send-data/collect-from-other-data-sources/amazon-cloudwatch-logs).
 2. Refer to [Amazon EKS Logs](https://docs.aws.amazon.com/eks/latest/userguide/control-plane-logs.html) for Amazon specific details.

-## Installing the Amazon EKS - Control Plane App
+## Installing the Amazon EKS - Control Plane app

-Now that you have set up collection for EKS, install the Sumo Logic App for EKS - Control Plane to use the pre-configured Kubernetes dashboards that provide visibility into your EKS environment.
+Now that you have set up collection for EKS, install the Sumo Logic app for EKS - Control Plane to use the pre-configured Kubernetes dashboards that provide visibility into your EKS environment.

 To install the app, do the following:
 1. Locate and install the app from the App Catalog.
 If you want to see a preview of the dashboards included with the app before installing, click **Preview Dashboards**.